JustinAzoff/packer-brobuntu-12.04/README.md

 ## Filesets

-To build a VM with filesets included, [install git-annex](https://git-annex.branchable.com/install/) and run
+To build a VM with filesets included, install zsync or wget as needed and run:

     $ make VER=HEAD FILESETS=standard